Post-Training Compression

 Utility function to convert a float precision MLModel of type

-op (based on model’s minimum deployment target).This function uses linear quantization on the float weights, providing up to 4x (for 4-bit) savings in storage compared to float 16, or up to 4x savings compared to float 32.
+mlprogram, which uses float-precision weights, into a compressed MLModel that uses n-bit weights (currently only support n=4 and n=8).
+This is achieved by converting the float weight values that are stored in theconstop into theconstexpr_affine_dequantizeorconstexpr_blockwise_shift_scaleop (based on model’s minimum deployment target).This function uses linear quantization on the float weights, providing up to 4x (for 4-bit) savings in storage compared to float 16, or up to 4x savings compared to float 32.
 All computation at runtime uses float precision; the precision of the intermediate tensors and the compute precision of the ops are not altered.

 For each weight, this utility function converts the weight into the int4/8 or uint4/8 type using either linear interpolation (

-mode) or linear symmetric interpolation ("linear_symmetric"
+"linear"mode) or linear symmetric interpolation ("linear_symmetric"mode, the default).Linear interpolation

 The following description uses 8-bit quantization to illustrate, and 4-bit is similar to it.